 - Board of Directors – Do you have a Board to oversee you as the CEO or MD?
 The Board of Directors are the support to the Senior Management to challenge decisions, ensure risk management methodologies are applied, review financial practices and overall business performance.
 It does not matter if the Board has 3, 5, 7 or 9 members as long as it has the right individuals who all have the best interests of the business in mind.

 - Board of Directors – Do you have the right people on your Board to challenge your decisions and strategy from a place of knowledge or experience?
-The Middle East region has a substantial talent pool of very successful professionals from every industry and function imaginable so why do many people not find the right Board members suitable for their organisation?
+There are regions with a substantial talent pool of very successful professionals from every industry and function imaginable so why do many people not find the right Board members suitable for their organisation?
 Different industries need to recruit different skill sets in the Board of Directors, the challenge is finding the right Board Member who supports the business and his/her work ethic is the same as the management or owners.
 Example of the Board members of a FMCG business;

 - A business, sales & marketing & general management, expert who has lead an FMCG business in the past with proven business performance.
 This person’s main focus is to drive and challenge the strategy development and execution.